 - Repayment plan.
 If you are behind on your mortgage but are now in a position to continue making payments, a repayment plan may allow you to repay missed payments over time.

 Foreclosure is a complex process.
-Our Davie, FL, foreclosure lawyer knows the steps involved to get you the best possible outcome.
+Our Davie, Florida, foreclosure defense lawyer knows the steps involved to get you the best possible outcome.
 He will build a strong foreclosure defense on your behalf.
 He will examine claims you may have that your lender or servicer made mistakes that they failed to correct.
 Our attorney will investigate to make sure your lender followed all applicable state and federal foreclosure laws.
 He will ensure that the bank has not violated the statute of limitations for foreclosing.
 There are other defenses to foreclosure that may apply to your case, depending on the circumstances.

 Call Carlos M. Amor at (954) 453-7200 to schedule a consultation about your foreclosure case, whether you are in pre-foreclosure or have been officially served with a foreclosure complaint.
 For the convenience of clients, Attorney Amor offers free consults, by phone, via video meeting or in person.